MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/enhanced-user-notifications.md

         });
     }
 }

+> [!NOTE]
+> With MacOS apps, for the permission dialog to appear, you must sign your macOS app, even if building locally in DEBUG mode.
+Therefore, **Project->Options->Mac Signing->Sign the application bundle** must be checked.

 Additionally, a user can always change the notification privileges for an app at any time using the **Settings** app on the device.
 The app should check for the user's requested notification privileges before presenting a notification using the following code: